Quality of Life Group

 The goals of the EORTC QLG are threefold:

-Read more about the Quality of Life Group (QLG) in our new brochure (October 2022), available here.
+Read more about the QLG in our dedicated brochure, available here.